DrZhenhuaYu/DrZhenhuaYu.github.io/_pages/about.md

 Please email me with a copy of your CV if you are interested in the above opportunities.
 Visit [Opportunities](/opportunities/) for all the opportunities.

 ## [News](/news/)
+* Dec 2024: I'm awarded Honorary Lecturer in the Medical Engineering, Department of Mechanical Engineering, Imperial College London.
+The association is offered in recognition of my valuable contribution to the Department of Mechanical Engineering.
 * Nov 2024: Started my new position as a Lecturer (Assistant Professor) in the Department of Computer Science, at the University of Aberdeen.
 * March 2023: Started my new position as a Postdoctoral Research Fellow in the Department of Mechanical Engineering at Imperial College London.
 * March 2019: Started my PhD research in Robotics & Artificial Intelligence in the Dyson School of Design Engineering at Imperial College London, working in the Morph Lab with Prof.Thrishantha Nanayakkara and Prof.Peter Childs FREng.